 Research has shown the positive effects of even short walks after a meal.
 One small study found that people with type 2 diabetes who took a 10-minute walk after each meal had significantly lower blood glucose levels than those who took one 30-minute walk each day.
 (Similar results were found in a study that compared three 15-minute post-meal walks with a single 45-minute walk each day.)
 And another study found that even slow walks after a meal could help prevent a blood sugar spike after meals in healthy subjects.

 Don’t shy away from a route with a steep incline or staircases.
 Walking hills and stairs is a great way to work your quads, calves, and glutes even harder — especially if you pick up the pace as you climb.
 If you’re feeling motivated, challenge yourself to power walk, or even jog, up the next hill or set of stairs.
 Walk back down, and repeat one or two times before continuing on your walk.

 No hills or stairs?
 Kick up the intensity with speed intervals — like 60-second bursts of max-effort power-walking followed by 2 minutes of slower walking — to help you burn fat faster.

 7. Schedule walking dates with friends.

 Not only is walking with a friend more fun, but having a workout buddy can increase accountability — you’re much less likely to bail on exercising if you have someone counting on you to show up at a specific time and place.

 8. Try Nordic walking

-If you’re feeling bored with your regular walks, mix it up with some Nordic walking.
-Nordic walking requires the use of special poles designed to help propel you forward.
+If you’re feeling bored with your regular walks, mix it up with some Nordic walking, which requires the use of special poles designed to help propel you forward.
 The poles help you shift some of the workload from your legs to your upper body, which takes some of the pressure off your lower body while helping to strengthen the muscles in your upper body.

 The 10-Second Takeaway